 Through each topic, children's knowledge and skill base grows bigger and broader.
-Children show curiosity about different periods in history through enquiring minds, asking questions about why events occurred and about the processes that have given rise to it.
+Children show curiosity about different periods In history and enquiring minds, asking questions about why events occurred and about the processes that have given rise to it.
 Impact

 Children are prepared for future learning as historians at secondary school by the time they leave primary school.

-Children develop accurate and precise use of historical vocabulary and terms.
+Children develop accurate and precise use of Historical vocabulary and terms.

-Children have a critical appreciation of historical events and perceptions of these events that might vary from person to person.
+Children have a critical appreciation of historical events and perceptions of these events might not be the same for somebody else.

-Children have an understanding of events in History and are caring, compassionate to how people felt and acted in the past.
+Children have an understanding of events in History and are caring, compassionate to how people felt and acted in the past. .
 They feel empowered as decisionmakers and problemsolvers.